codebulb/LambdaOmega/README.md

 F.function((Integer k, Integer v) -> k - v).apply(e(3, 2))
 F.biFunction((E<Integer, Integer> it) -> it.k - it.v).apply(3, 2)
 ```
-As of V. 0.2, LambdaOmega features two additional interfaces which act as a convenient multi-interface to Java’s FunctionalInterfaces:
+As of V. 0.2, LambdaOmega features two additional interfaces which act as a convenient multi-interface to Java’s `FunctionalInterface`s:
 * `FunctionalI` combines all 1-ary function interfaces (except for `UnaryOperator` which is mutually incompatible with `Function`)
 * `BiFunctionalI` combines all 2-ary function interfaces (except for `BinaryOperator` which is mutually incompatible with `BiFunction`)

 This allows you to use “one interface to rule them all”, instead of being forced to choose from 29 / 12 mutually incompatible interfaces when defining a lambda function:
 ```
 private static boolean javaTestMethod(Function<Integer, Boolean> function) {